Dwarf Lily Of The Nile

 Agapanthus africanus 'Peter Pan'Item #0175 USDA Hardiness Zone: 8 - 11

 Beautiful mini version of the popular original!
 Small clumps give rise to deep-blue flower clusters on erect stalks.
 Exciting rock garden or border item.
 Excellent in containers.
 Evergreen perennial.

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+Watering may be reduced, once established.
 Control weeds until the plants have filled in.
-Feed with a general purpose fertilizer.Light Needs:Partial to full sunWatering Needs:Needs regular water or more often in extreme heat.
-Frequency may be reduced once established.
+Feed with a general purpose fertilizer.Light Needs:Partial to full sunWatering Needs:Best with regular watering- weekly, or more often in extreme heat.

 - History & LoreHistory:Despite its name, lily of the Nile, this plant isn't native to Egypt or anywhere near the Nile.
 It is a native of the rivers and streams of Southern Africa in the coastal mountains of the Cape of Good Hope.
 The long dry season there has contributed to its drought resistance.
 The genus was named from the Greek for love flower by a French botanist.
 This plant is not a true lily either, but a member of the Amaryllis family with only two other species in cultivation, A. campanulatus and A. orientalis.Lore:The flower of Agapanthus inspired art and sculpture of the Modern movement and became a signature of midcentury pop art motifs.